{{flagHref}}

 Description

 Magnesium is a chemical element with the symbol Mg and atomic number 12.
-It is a metal involved in numerous biological and industrial processes.
+It is a lightweight, silvery-white metal essential to both biological processes and modern industry.

 Introduction to the Element